 PET filament in its original state is colorless and crystal clear.
 However, when exposed to heat or cold the material changes its transparency.

 When you allow this to cool down slowly after printing, it will have a crystalline structure.
-PET has different versions, including PETG.
+PET has different versions, including PETG which is food-safe.

-This modification is a clear thermoplastic with a possibility to thermoform and mold the item after being printed.
+This modification is a clear thermoplastic with the possibility to thermoform and mold the item after being printed.
 You can also polish it with flame.

 Print Temperature Range: 220°C – 250°C